 - Massachusetts Coalition of Domestic Workers: The grant will allow the Massachusetts Coalition of Domestic Workers to fund three outreach workers and connect domestic workers with financial assistance and additional supports, such as food and access to health care insurance.

 - The Guild: With previous support from the Boston Resiliency Fund, The Guild has supported over 1,700 residents since April 1st, including seniors, home-bound residents, and immigrant families.
 This additional support will allow The Guild to continue assembling and delivering critical care packages of food, toiletries, cleaning, personal, senior and child care supplies to households across Dorchester, and Roxbury, Mattapan.
 The grant will also support group wellness and healing for pregnant and new mothers.

 - YouthBuild USA/Youth on Board: The grant will allow Youth on Board and Boston Student Advisory Council to continue their advocacy and programming in partnership with the Boston Public Schools leadership.
-In particular, Youth on Board is focused on providing peer support, workshops and unique learning opportunities for Boston's young people.

 - Youth Guidance - Becoming A Man (BAM) Boston: Through BAM, Youth Guidance provides critical counseling services for over 500 young men through a virtual platform.
 To address the needs of their community and augment the counseling services they are already providing, the grant will support the purchase and distribution of gift cards to families in-need to acquire basic necessities and essentials.

 The Fund will continue accepting donations from individuals, organizations and philanthropic partners who wish to contribute and offer their support.
 All of the donations will be awarded to local organizations, with the majority of future grants to be made through the end of May.
 Organizations are encouraged to complete a statement of interest to be considered for future grants.